-Challenging biases, confronting stereotypes and striving for equity in the pursuit of world-changing campaigns and research
+Challenging biases, confronting stereotypes and striving for equity in the pursuit of world-changing teaching, campaigns and research

-To seek support, please reach out to our Inclusion and Equity Officer and/or our Minority Liaisons listed at right.
-To support our mission, please contact our school's Director.
+To seek support, please reach out to our Inclusion and Equity Officer and/or our Minority Liaisons listed below/right.

 More equity resources are also available from the Moody College of Communication.